cmod/craigstarter/README.md

 - Simpler to setup (i.e., no setup; Kickstarter hosts and runs your campaign)
 - Kickstarter payments only happen when main campaign goal is reached; Craigstarter charges immediately
 - Kickstarter has tools for following up / providing campaign updates / community communication

+The lack of goal-triggered payments is probably the biggest "downside" to Craigstarter.
+Technically, I believe you can have charges be authorized on checkout, but only pushed through on "shipping" — allowing one to approximate the Kickstarter experience on Shopify.
+However, these charge authorizations are short lived, and this would only for (as far as I can tell) for quick campaigns.

+That said, many Kickstarter campaigns are run as promotional tools more than strict fundraising tools, with the intent by creators to ship no matter what.
+In theory, one could set a minimum goal on Shopify which, if not met, would trigger a manual refunding of all backers (minus the ~2.8% processing fees).
+Robin Sloan rigged up something similar with his [2020 Sloanstarter campaign](https://www.robinsloan.com/sloanstarter/).

+In the end, if you have an audience, and you have reasonable baseline goals, then the issue of "raising enough funds" for a project launch is often not an issue.

 ----